UCARE- Ursinus Center for Advocacy, Responsibilty and Engagement

 - Through experiential learning opportunities (civic engagement courses, community based learning practicum and community based research projects)

-- Promote community partnerships through developing new relationships with outside organizations
+- Promote community partnerships through developing and sustaining reciprocal relationships with non-profit organizations

-- Through weekly service opportunities and our semi-annual Community Week
+- Through weekly service opportunities and signature educational/advocacy events on campus

 - Ursinus is a member of Project Pericles, a national organization of colleges and universities committed to make socially responsible and participatory citizenship an essential part of our educational program—in the classroom, on the campus, and in the community.

-- Ursinus is a partner with the Corella and Bertram F. Bonner Foundation, a philanthropic organization dedicated to improving the lives of individuals and communities by helping meet the basic needs of nutrition and educational opportunity.
+- Ursinus is a partner with the Corella and Bertram F. Bonner Foundation, a philanthropic organization dedicated to improving the lives of individuals and communities.
 The Bonner Program is designed to heighten the overall education students and members receive by asking them to engage in ongoing service work and helping them develop the experience, skills, knowledge, and values necessary to make that work meaningful and lasting.

-- Early education and after-school programs include Head Start, ACLAMO (Acción Comunal Latinoamericana de Montgomery County), and America Reads.
-In these programs Ursinus students tutor local elementary-age students.
+- Early education and after-school programs include ACLAMO (Acción Comunal Latinoamericana de Montgomery County), Barnstone Art for Kids, Phoenixville Area Positive Alternatives, Centro Cultural Latinos Unidos (CCLU), and America Reads.
+In these programs Ursinus students tutor local elementary and middle school students.

-- Community education programs include an ESL Program on Ursinus’ campus for Spanish-speaking employees, Montgomery County Correctional Facility GED Tutoring, Gateway Employment Resources, and Volunteer Income Tax Assistance.
+- Community education programs include an ESL Program on Ursinus’ campus for Spanish-speaking employees, Montgomery County Correctional Facility GED Tutoring, and Volunteer Income Tax Assistance.
 As they invest in their own education, Ursinus students serve local adults and support them through life changes.

-- Environmental and animal welfare programs include Francisvale Home for Smaller Animals, Ursinus College Organic Farm, and Urban Tree Connection.
+- Environmental and animal welfare programs include the Ursinus College Organic Farm, Girarden, Chenoa Manor, and Camphill Village Kimberton Hills.
 Ursinus students with an interest in environmentalism or animal rights concentrate their efforts on improving the health of the environment and the animal life within it.

-- Health-related programs exist at the Parkhouse Geriatric Center, Volunteer Hospice Program, and St. Christopher’s Children’s Hospital in Philadelphia.
+- Health-related programs exist at the Parkhouse Nursing and Rehabilitation Center, Sebastian Riding Associates, and Frederick Living.
 Working with people from all walks of life, Ursinus students focus on health and well-being in their communities.

-- One-time service events on campus include Community Week, Relay for Life, Helping Hands Across America, UCARE’s Giving Tree, Japan/Haiti Relief Efforts, Knit-a-Square, and Red Cross Blood Drives.
+- One-time service events on campus include UCARE’s Giving Tree, Martin Luther King Day of Service, Disaster Relief Efforts, and Red Cross Blood Drives.
 Whether Ursinus students want to be involved in year-long service projects, or if they want to serve for a shorter time, UCARE offers opportunities for everyone to give back.

 To read more about the programs offered through UCARE, visit its website.